2.30 CONSTRUCTION PERIOD

 Following notification from the Office of Construction and Materials, the project engineer will prepare a written notification to the contractor outlining the review and conclusions of that review.

-If a proposal is acceptable, this notification will form the basis for issuing a Change Order to implement conditions of the value engineering proposal.
+If a proposal is acceptable, this notification will form the basis for issuing a contract modification to implement conditions of the value engineering proposal.
 Therefore, a notification should include:

 n A restatement of any changes